Kong/kong/README.md

 Abstraction Layer *(also known as an API Gateway, API Middleware or in some cases Service Mesh)*.

-Backed by the battle-tested **NGINX** with a focus on high performance, Kong was made available as an open-source platform in 2015.
-Under active development, Kong is used in production at thousands of organizations from startups, Global 5000 and Government organizations.
+Backed by the battle-tested NGINX with a focus on high performance, Kong was made available as an open-source platform in 2015.
+Under active development, Kong is used in production at thousands of companies from startups, Global 5000 and government organizations.

 [Installation](https://getkong.org/install) |
 [Documentation](https://getkong.org/docs) |